romkatv/zsh4humans/README.md

 #### Searching command history

-<kbd>Up</kbd> and <kbd>Down</kbd> fetch commands from history when the cursor is already at the top
+<kbd>Up</kbd> and <kbd>Down</kbd> keys fetch commands from history when the cursor is already at the
-or bottom line respectively.
+top or the bottom line respectively.
 Otherwise they just move the cursor.
 When they do fetch history, they filter it by the prefix bound by the command line start and the cursor.
-For example, if you press
-<kbd>Up</kbd> when the first line of the command buffer contains `echo hello world` and the cursor
-is positioned before `world`, it'll fetch the last executed command that starts with `echo hello`.
+For example, if you press <kbd>Up</kbd> when the first line of the command buffer contains `echo hello world` and the cursor is positioned before `world`, it'll fetch the last executed command that starts with `echo hello`.

 All active shells running under the same user have access to each other's command history in real time.
 History events from the current shell together with all history events that happened before